-Swiss Farms prides itself on being a fast, easy neighborhood drive-thru grocery and dairy service delivering the freshest products at a fair price.
-After 45 years in business, the company had customer convenience down to an art form.
+Swiss Farms prides itself on being a fast, easy neighborhood drive-thru grocery and dairy service, delivering the freshest products at a fair price.
+After 45 years in business, the company has customer convenience down to an art form.

 We do things well and we do them once with TARGIT.

-Before TARGIT, Chris Gray, IT Director at Swiss Farms, had implemented Microsoft AX ERP for Retail, but found the platform had limited reporting and analysis tools.
+Before TARGIT, Chris Gray, CEO and former IT Director at Swiss Farms, had implemented Microsoft AX ERP for Retail but found the platform had limited reporting and analysis tools.
 At Swiss Farms, Gray had experience with SAP Crystal Reports, but developing new reports was a tedious, time-consuming task.